achiku/jungle/README.md

 ### EC2

-Listing all EC2 instances
+Listing all EC2 instances (each attribute is separated by a tab)

 ```
 jungle ec2 ls
 ```

-Listing all EC2 instances in formatted format
+Listing all EC2 instances in formatted output(each attribute is separated with space and is aligned)

 ```
 jungle ec2 ls -l